amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

 Troubleshooting
 =============================

-Use the following troubleshooting techniques to potentially isolate the issue.
+Use the following troubleshooting techniques to attempt to isolate the issue.

 *  Build or run the develop branch version of RCCL and see if the problem persists.
-*  Try an earlier minor or major releases of RCCL.
+*  Try an earlier RCCL version (minor or major).
 *  If you recently made changes to the ROCm runtime configuration, KFD/driver or compiler, run the test again with the previous configuration.